Achieving fast high-fidelity optimal control of many-body quantum dynamics: Introduction

-Simulating very high-dimensional many-body systems exactly requires an exponential amount of storage and computation time \cite{poulin2011quantum}.
-Current techniques for breaking this \textit{curse of dimensionality} finds recourse in tensor networks ansätze and, in the case of 1D systems, the appropriate structures are \textit{matrix product states}.
-These exhibit a constant area scaling law with the number of particles and can therefore be effectively simulated classically with subexponential resources \cite{poulin2011quantum,vidal2004efficient,vidal2003efficient,lloyd2014information,montangero2018introduction}.
+Simulating very high-dimensional many-body systems exactly requires an exponential amount of memory and computation time \cite{poulin2011quantum}.
+Current techniques for breaking this \textit{curse of dimensionality} finds recourse in tensor networks ansätze and, in the case of 1D systems, the appropriate structures are \textit{matrix product states} (\mps).
+The entanglement entropy for these systems exhibit a constant area scaling law with the number of particles and can therefore be effectively simulated classically with subexponential resources \cite{poulin2011quantum,vidal2004efficient,vidal2003efficient,lloyd2014information,montangero2018introduction}.